Do you have pregnancy diabetes? Take a look at our tips for managing this condition.

 You can significantly reduce your risk of developing gestational diabetes by managing your weight before and during pregnancy, eating healthily and keeping active.

-Here are our food tips for managing your diet when pregnant:
+Here are our pregnancy diet & food tips for managing your diabetes when pregnant:

 Choose complex carbohydrates such as wholegrain bread, e.g. rye, and get your carbohydrates through starchy vegetables (sweet potato, parsnips).
 Avoid sugary cakes, breakfast cereals, white pasta & bread.
 Eat nutritious grains such as brown rice, quinoa, buckwheat and millet.
 Avoid ready meals which are full of sugar and salt.
 Bulk up your meals with protein and lots of vegetables.